 High blood pressure is the single most important risk factor for stroke and the rate of uncontrolled high blood pressure (readings of at least 140/90) is higher among adult Hispanic males than the general adult male population.

-The best way to reduce your risk of stroke, said Hutchings, is to not smoke or become obese.
+The best way to reduce the risk of stroke is to not smoke or become obese.

 No. 4: Diabetes